-Some parents want their little ones to enjoy the special bond that comes with sharing a bedroom in the early years.
-Maybe you grew up sharing a bedroom with a sibling and you want your kids to experience the same benefits you did.
-Or maybe you just don’t live in a mansion and room-sharing makes the most sense in your space!
+Room sharing can be an opportunity for siblings to have a special bond in their early years.
+Maybe you grew up sharing a room with a sibling and you want your kids to experience the same benefits you did.
+Or maybe you just don’t live in a mansion and it makes the most sense in your space!
+For many parents the question is not whether, but how, to successfully get siblings to room share.

 When it comes to putting both kids down for the night in the same room, parents are often concerned about things like trouble getting settled or waking each other in the middle of the night.
-Room-sharing does come with some challenges, but taking the right steps at the start makes all the difference.
+Room sharing does raise some questions, but taking the right steps at the start makes all the difference.

 Expect that kids will probably chat with each other for a bit after the lights go out.
 You can’t force them not to when they’re lying together in a dark room, and you don’t have to.
 Sometimes children need a little time to settle and that is perfectly OK.